openSUSE/news-o-o/_posts/2007-09-28-people-of-opensuse-carlos-goncalves.markdown

 #### When and why did you start using openSUSE/SUSE Linux?

 After testing Knoppix Live CD I really became interested in the Open Source world and I thought it would be good for me to expand my tech knowledge.
-I tested various Linux distributions (Fedora, Mandrake, Caixa Mágica (SUSE based), Slackware, (K)Ubuntu, Gentoo, SUSE, etc) to check which one suited me better.
+I tested various Linux distributions (Fedora, Mandrake, Caixa MÃ¡gica (SUSE based), Slackware, (K)Ubuntu, Gentoo, SUSE, etc) to check which one suited me better.
 SUSE won the race and I have stayed with it since SUSE 9.2 (2004).